Over $1 Million Invested: How Our Nashville Food Tours Are Changing the Local Business Landscape

 Thanks to our food tour guests, we have directly contributed over $1,000,000 to locally owned restaurants and small businesses in downtown Nashville!

 That number isn’t marketing fluff.
 It’s meals paid for.
 Tips left.
-Cocktail classes booked.
+Musicians supported.
 Drinks ordered.
 Desserts devoured.

 It’s a million dollars that stayed in this city and supported real people that live in Nashville’s communities.